Puff Pastry Pissaladière with Wine-Deglazed Onion Caramelization

 If you're worried about the brown bits on the pan: Don't be afraid of them—that's where the concentrated flavor lives.
 The deglazing method lifts those caramelized sugars and proteins right back into your onions for incredible depth.

-If your puff pastry gets soggy: Ensure the onion mixture is completely cooled before spreading it on the pastry.
-Warm onions will melt the butter layers and prevent the pastry from puffing properly.
+If your puff pastry gets soggy: Ensure the onion mixture is completely cooled before spreading it on the pastry, and pre-bake the docked pastry first.
+This sets the base so it stays crisp after the topping is added.

 If your onions cook unevenly: Use a mandoline to slice the onions perfectly thin and uniform.
 This ensures they all melt into a jam-like consistency at the same rate.